CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 #### Stage from a Remote HTTP Server

-For specific steps on how to login to cumulusnetworks.com and download the NetQ files, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="Download the bootstrap and NetQ installation tarballs" >}} in the NetQ documentation.
+For specific steps on how to log into cumulusnetworks.com and download the NetQ files, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="Download the bootstrap and NetQ installation tarballs" >}} in the NetQ documentation.
 Specific steps on how to copy the tarballs onto a remote HTTP server vary depending on the specific HTTP server software.
 This following example shows you how to set up an HTTP server with Apache on a Debian- or Ubuntu-based Linux system.

 1. Download these two required installation files from cumulusnetworks.com:
     - bootstrap